CITyFiED Site Soma

 This was the strategy initially planned, however a number of administrative barriers made no possible the implementation of all the measures initially included in the project.

-The overall gross floor area of 41 158 m² will be refurbished in Soma within the CITyFiED project.
-The annual final energy saving estimate is 4320 MWh.
-The total CO2 emission savings estimate amounts to 1083 tonnes of CO2 per year.
+The project counted initially with an overall gross floor area of 41,158 m2 to be refurbished in Soma within the CITyFiED project.
+The annual final energy saving was estimated around 4,320 MWh.
+The total CO2 emission savings estimated amounted to 5,190 tonnes of CO2 per year.

 Regulatory & Administrative